Mia Mottley: Premiership

-In the 24 May 2018 general election, the BLP won the biggest majority government in Barbadian history, winning more than 70 per cent of the popular vote and all 30 seats in the legislature.
+In the 24 May 2018 general election, the BLP won the biggest majority government in Barbadian history, winning 72.8% of the popular vote and all 30 seats in the legislature.
 Mottley was sworn in as Barbados's first female prime minister on 25 May 2018.
-During her tenure as prime minister, she has held the additional portfolio of Minister of Finance.
+Since assuming office, she has concurrently held the role of Minister of Finance.

-A week after the elections, Joseph Atherley, MP for St. Michael West, left the BLP to become the House of Assembly's sole opposition member, citing concerns about democracy.
+A week after the elections, Joseph Atherley, MP for St. Michael West, left the BLP to become the House of Assembly's sole opposition member, citing concerns about a one-party legislature.
 He was subsequently appointed Leader of the Opposition.

 In May 2018, Mottley disclosed previously uncovered financial obligations of the state, saying that the new government inherited a large debt.
 Disclosure of information about the current level of debt led to an increase in the debt-to-GDP ratio from 137 per cent to 175 per cent — the fourth-highest value in the world after Japan, Greece, and Sudan.
 Mottley announced that new government had no other choice than to ask the IMF to facilitate debt restructuring.
 A week later, following the election, on 5 June 2018 Barbados failed to fulfil its obligation to pay the 26th coupon on Eurobonds maturing in 2035.
 This was the first time in history that a sitting government did not fulfil its obligation.

-In the 2019 New Year Honours, Mottley's father Elliott Mottley received a knighthood on the nomination of the Barbadian government.
+In the 2019 New Year Honours, Mottley's father Elliott received a knighthood on the nomination of the Barbadian government.

 Mottley addressed the United Nations General Assembly in New York on 27 September 2019 with a 39-minute speech centred on climate change and its effects on Barbados and other Caribbean nations.

 In 2020, Mottley served as the Chairperson of the Caribbean Community (CARICOM) bloc, a rotating position held for six months.